tuwiendsg/CLOUD-Utilities/README.md

 Afterwards you only need to start the Gateway Registry.

 ### Deploying Kong
-It is recomended to use the provided Kong Docker containers.
+It is recommended to use the provided Kong Docker containers.
 For installing Kong on a local machine please refer to the Kong manuals.
 The current version is tested with Kong 0.7.0.